lujanfernaud/sqlbolt/README.md

 1. Create a new table named Database with the following columns:

-   – Name A string (text) describing the name of the database – Version A number (floating point) of the latest version of this database – Download_count An integer count of the number of times this database was downloaded
+   - Name A string (text) describing the name of the database
+   - Version A number (floating point) of the latest version of this database
+   - Download_count An integer count of the number of times this database was downloaded

-This table has no constraints.

 ```sql
 CREATE TABLE IF NOT EXISTS database (